-A copy of the Chromebook Loan Agreement is located in the 2023-2024 Maywood Student-Parent Handbook.
+A copy of the Chromebook Loan Agreement is located in the 2024-2025 Maywood Student-Parent Handbook.

 STUDENT NAME STUDENT SIGNATURE

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-Parent/Guardian Signature (Required)
+Parent/Guardian Signature (Required) Date

-Date
+raieni/Quardian Signature (Required) Date

-This form must be returned by August 21st for students in grades 7-12th in order to check-out a computer.
+This form must be returned by August 19th for students in grades 7-12th in order to check-out a computer.